msyea/msyea.github.io/_posts/2017-04-25-stanford-moves-to-js.md

 many respects.
 Instead of the "normal" "classical" object class inheritance it uses a prototype inheritance chain.
 Most variables are objects and it's dynamically typed.
 If teaching CompSci, it probably most beneficial to stick with a more "traditional" language that has all these "strict" constructs in.
-I find it best to learn in a more traditional environment and then move away from this rather than learning in a loose-and-fast environment and then trying to move back to a more formal environment.
+I find it best to learn in a more traditional environment and then move away from this, rather than learning in a loose-and-fast environment and then trying to move back to a more formal environment.

 However on balance, javascript is very popular and has matured significantly that people are now writing much higher